Quantum field theory for spin operator of the photon: New OAM and SAM operators for the photon

 where the column-vector $\phi_{\boldsymbol{k}}=[a_{\boldsymbol{k},1},a_{\boldsymbol{k},2},a_{\boldsymbol{k},3}]^{T}$ is the field operator of the photon in wave-vector space and the $3\times 3$ matrix $\boldsymbol{\hat{s}}=\sum_{\lambda=1}^3\hat{s}_{\lambda}\boldsymbol{\epsilon}(\boldsymbol{k},\lambda)$ is the spin-$1$ operator of the photon with the SO($3$) rotation generators

 Here, we see that our defined photon spin operator generates the rotation of the polarization degrees of freedom of light.

 The direction of our defined photon spin is completely determined by the polarization [i.e., the unit vector $\boldsymbol{\epsilon}(\boldsymbol{k},\lambda)$] of the photon.
-Thus, the spin operator indeed describes the ``intrinsic" degrees of freedom of the photon.
+Thus, the spin operator indeed describes the angular momentum carried by the polarization degrees of freedom of the photon.
 This is significantly different from the OAM of the photon that we obtain